 The Bottom Line

 The ability to solve problems and think critically is more important than the programming language someone is using.
 A good programmer in any language can make a program more quickly than a bad programmer in another language.
-If you’re looking to get into programming, pick the course and language that seems most fun, whether it’s Python and game design, Java and Minecraft, or regular C++.
+If you’re looking to get into programming, pick the course and language that seems most fun, whether it’s Python, Java and Minecraft, or regular C++.
 If you’re excited about it you’ll get more out of it, and everywhere you’ll learn the same fundamentals.

 Nanz & Furia.
 “A Comparative Study of Programming Languages in Rosetta Code” Department of Computer Science, ETH Zurich, Switzerland.
 Accessed April 01, 2015.